-When connecting the tubing use the extra length of the tubing to your advantage and run it to the back of the cabinets or as necessary to allow for the cleanest installation.
-I like to leave extra tubing so I will have the extra tubing if the reverse osmosis system needs to be moved at a later date.
-Tubing can also be trimmed to size for a nice clean look if you prefer.
+When connecting the tubing, use the extra length of the tubing to your advantage and run it to the back of the cabinets or wherever necessary to allow for the cleanest installation.
+If possible, leave extra tubing in case the system needs to be moved at a later date.
+If you prefer, the tubing can also be trimmed to size for a clean, uncluttered look.

 09 of 10